Lambayeque, Peru: Toponymy and etymology

+Consequently, written records indicate a variation in the initial segment of the name between a palatal nasal [ñ], a lateral alveolar approximant [l], and a yod [y].
+Building on this link between the toponym and the idol's name, Eloranta subsequently postulated an analysis based on the Mochica verb paxll- ("to become").
+Thus, <Ñampaxllæc> would be analyzed as: {ñaiñ_paxll-æc} (Literally: "bird_become-agentive nominalizer"), meaning "the one who turns into a bird".

 History

 In January 2022, two people were killed in Lambayeque, where the tsunami caused by the eruption of Hunga Tonga–Hunga Ha'apai measured 2 metres (6 ft 7 in).

 Geography

 The vast plains of Túcume are part of the Lambayeque Valley, the largest valley of the north coast of Peru.
 The Lambayeque Valley is the site of natural and man-made waterways and is also a region of about 250 decaying and heavily eroded mud-brick pyramids.

 Climate

 Lambayeque has a hot desert climate (Köppen: BWh) characterized by warm temperatures throughout the year and extremely low precipitation.

 December through May marks the hotter part of the year.
 February, the hottest month, averages daily highs of 29.5 C and daily lows of 21.6 C.

 June to November marks the cooler half of the year, with mild temperatures and negligible rainfall.
 August, the coolest month, averages daily highs of 22.8 C and daily lows of 15.9 C.